ghaerr/elks/README.md

 ![main](https://github.com/jbruchon/elks/workflows/main/badge.svg)

-# What is this ?
+# What is ELKS?

-This is a project providing a Linux-like OS for systems based on the Intel IA16 architecture (16-bit processors: 8086, 8088, 80188, 80186, 80286,
+ELKS is a project providing a Linux-like OS for systems based on the Intel IA16 architecture (16-bit processors: 8086, 8088, 80188, 80186, 80286,
 NEC V20, V30 and compatibles).

-Such systems are ancient computers (IBM-PC XT / AT and clones), or more recent SBC / SoC / FPGA that reuse the huge hardware & software legacy from that popular platform.
+Such systems are ancient computers (IBM-PC XT / AT and clones) as well as more recent SBCs, SoCs, and FPGAs.

 ## Watch ELKS in action